 Features

-- Collaboration options: Leave comments next to each post, mention teammates, add internal notes to communicate behind the scenes, assign custom user roles, and more.
+Collaboration options: As a remote work tool, Planable enables teams to leave comments next to each post, mention teammates, add internal notes to communicate behind the scenes, assign custom user roles, and more.
+Planable also allows you to give clients or stakeholders a quick overview of the content plan via a guest view link.
+They can see posts and give feedback without having to log in.

-- Content calendar: Easily monitor and schedule content via a drag-and-drop interface.
+Content calendar: Easily monitor and schedule social media content via a drag-and-drop interface.
 Set color-coded labels to organize your content and recycle posts to republish specific content automatically.

 Drawbacks